zacharyw/rails-5-docker-webpacker-quickstart/README.md

 Docker containers are ephemeral.
 You can destroy and recreate them as often as you want.
 This volume will allow our DB data to survive such purges.

-This is another way to do this: instead of creating a Docker volume, you can use the `volumes` attribute under the `db` service, and mount a local directory (./tmp/db):
+There is another way to do this: instead of creating a Docker volume, you can use the `volumes` attribute under the `db` service, and mount a local directory (./tmp/db):